Ralph Perk: Mayoralty

 As mayor, Perk benefited from his good connections with President Richard Nixon, allowing Cleveland to obtain federal funds to aid neighborhoods and to help crack down on city crime in the era of Irish American mobster Danny Greene.
 He also greatly expanded Cleveland's international ties by initiating several sister city partnerships.

 It was Perk who also recommended that the Cleveland Division of Police move to the Justice Center after years of battles between Cuyahoga County and the City of Cleveland.
 In 1973, Mayor Perk and his Akron Counterpart met and proposed building Project CAIA-or Cleveland Akron International Airport on 5000 acre in Richfield, Ohio.
 Had the CAIA been built, CAIA would have rivaled New York's JFK International Airport, or Chicago's O'Hare International and made Cleveland Hopkins International Airport akin to Chicago's Midway Airport.
 The plan was opposed by environmentalists, who petitioned the federal government to create the Cuyahoga Valley National Park in 1974.
 In 1974, Mayor Perk also proposed merging the CTS-or Cleveland Transit System with suburban transit systems.
 In 1975, voters passed a 1% sales tax to create the Greater Cleveland Regional Transit Authority, know locally as RTA.

 In 1972, three years after the Cuyahoga River fire and Mayor Stokes's efforts to clean it up, Perk formed the NEORSD-or the Northeast Ohio Regional Sewer District.
 In December 1970 a federal grand jury investigation led by U.S. Attorney Robert Jones, the first grand jury investigation of water pollution in the area, led to Jones filing multiple lawsuits against the polluters (about 12 companies in Northeast Ohio).
 After leaving the U.S. Attorney's office for an unsuccessful run for County Prosecutor in 1972, Jones was brought in to the Cleveland Legal Department to assist with NEORSD matters.

+Campaign for the U. S. Senate and re-election defeat

 In 1974, Perk won the Republican nomination for the United States Senate seat formerly held by William B. Saxbe, who had resigned to accept the appointment to the office of United States Attorney General.
-Perk, however, was defeated soundly by Democrat John Herschel Glenn, Jr. Perk had stated that he was counting on running against the incumbent senator, Howard M. Metzenbaum, who had been recently appointed to the seat by then Governor John J. Gilligan.
+Perk, however, was defeated soundly by Democrat John Glenn Perk had stated that he was counting on running against the incumbent senator, Howard M. Metzenbaum, who had been recently appointed to the seat by then Governor John J. Gilligan.
 Metzenbaum lost the primary to Glenn.
 Subsequently, in 1977, Perk suffered an upset defeat in the non-partisan primary for mayor, finishing third behind Dennis Kucinich, a former political ally, and Edward F. Feighan.
 Kucinich prevailed over Feighan in the general election, setting the stage for his subsequent mayoralty.